-Are you RVing this winter but unsure of how to winterize your rig?
-Fear not!
-Our team at La Mesa RV has you covered.
-Follow this step-by-step guide to winterizing your RV heater and be sure to check out our recent posts How to Winterize Your RV Part I and II, as they are excellent resources for you to prepare your motorhome for an ultimate winter adventure!
+Are you RVing this winter but unsure of how to winterize your motorhome?
+If you’re looking for an easy to follow, step-by-step guide to RV winterization our team at La Mesa RV has you covered.
+Below you will find our guide to winterizing your RV heater.
+If you’re in need of further assistance on winter travel, we recommend reading the following two-part article, How to Winterize Your RV Part I and II.
+Both are excellent resources for you to prepare your motorhome for an ultimate winter adventure.

 You want to winterize your RV water system to keep it from freezing.
 Always refer to your owners manual for unit specific guidelines.